Capital-M Music

 Here’s a quick breakdown of the synthesis types listed above.
 There are other resources that go into a lot more detail.
 Each category also has a “Synthesizers in the wild” section where I mention some synths I’m aware of that use these methods.

 A couple of useful terms to start with: An Oscillator is a sound generator that can generate a repeating waveform.
 Electronic oscillators usually produce some standard mathematical waveforms: A sine wave (looks like a smooth curve - you may have seen them in math class), a sawtooth wave (looks like the teeth of a saw - slopes down from a high point to a low point and then jumps up immediately to the high point, or the reverse), a pulse wave (alternates between a high point and low point without passing through points between, at least in principal - if the amount of time it spends at each point is the same, then it’s a square wave), and a triangle wave (goes from a high point to a low point and back over an equal amount of time).
 Noise of various forms are also common in synthesizer oscillators.
 These are all in reference to the shape a speaker cone makes when you play these waveforms - amplitude over time).
-Each waveform has a characteristic pattern of harmonics in the frequency spectrum.
+Each waveform has a characteristic pattern of harmonics in the frequency spectrum (I have a more detailed guide to the harmonic series here).
 Briefly:

 Sine - one harmonic at the frequency of the sine wave (harmonics are sine waves spaced at equal frequency intervals - 100 hz, 200 hz, 300 hz, etc., or 220 hz, 440 hz, 660 hz, 880 hz, etc.)